trubrics/trubrics-docs/docs/track_events/sdks/node.md

-Here we'll cover how to collect events from your server side side web application.
-Our [Node.js](https://www.npmjs.com/package/@trubrics/trubrics) library is designed to be non-blocking and fast, meaning it won't get in the way of your app's performance.
+Here we'll cover how to collect events from your Javascript application.
+Our [Javascript](https://www.npmjs.com/package/@trubrics/trubrics) library is designed to be non-blocking and fast, meaning it won't get in the way of your app's performance.
 Here's how to get started:

 ## Install